nbunzli/WebServer/README.md

 docker run -p 80:80 -d <TAG>
 ```

-Content can then be accessed at localhost:80.
+Content can then be accessed at port 80 of the host machine.
-My next task is figuring out how to point this at a domain name and making it publicly accessible.